nimblehq/flutter-templates/CONTRIBUTING.md

 #### How Do I Submit a Good Bug Report?

-> You must never report security related issues, vulnerabilities or bugs including sensitive information to the issue tracker, or elsewhere in public.
+> You must never report security related issues, vulnerabilities, or bugs including sensitive information to the issue tracker, or elsewhere in public.
 Instead sensitive bugs must be sent by email to <dev@nimblehq.co>.

 We use GitHub issues to track bugs and errors.
 If you run into an issue with the project:

 - Open a [Bug Report's Issue](https://github.com/nimblehq/flutter-templates/issues/new?assignees=&labels=type+%3A+bug&projects=&template=bug_template.md&title=Fix%3A+).
 - Explain the behavior you would expect and the actual behavior.
 - Please provide as much context as possible and describe the *reproduction steps* that someone else can follow to recreate the issue on their own.
 This usually includes your code.
-For good bug reports you should isolate the problem and create a reduced test case.
+For good bug reports, you should isolate the problem and create a reduced test case.
 - Provide the information you collected in the previous section.

-Once it's filed:

-- The repository's maintainer will mark the issue as `triage` and try to reproduce the issue with your provided steps.
-If there are no reproduction steps or no obvious way to reproduce the issue, the team will ask you for further information.
-Bugs with the `triage` label will not be addressed until they are reproduced.
-- If the team is able to reproduce the issue, the `triage` label will be removed, and the issue will be left to be [implemented by someone](#your-first-code-contribution).

 ### Your First Code Contribution